How to revise – Reviewing Your Revision Techniques

 - Pragmatists – who like to be prepared and find out what works (how to revise: practice questions with a friend/parent/discussion group and review past papers to prepare answers)

 - Plan in advance how you intend to learn and the best way to revise.
 Undertake a learning style questionnaire to help you understand how you learn best

 - Practice past exam papers as part of your main revision idea and strategy

 - Eat well, take regular breaks and exercise to help you relax

 - Practice revising with a classmate who can help you concentrate.
-Make a revision plan together.
-Share different ways to revise
+Make a revision timetable together.
+Share different revision techniques

 - Use mind maps, diagrams and write notes and rhymes to help you connect your ideas together